SelectUSA/website/investment-incentives/_posts/2013-02-23-arpa-e-funding-opportunities.md

 layout: default
 title: ARPA-E Funding Opportunities
 published: true
-tags: [Energy, Environment, Environment and Energy, Funding, Logistics and Transportation.
-Research and Development, Department of Energy]
 ---

 To address the challenges imposed by the rapidly evolving global energy market, ARPA-E seeks to support transformational research in all areas of energy R&amp;D, including resource identification, extraction, transportation and use, and energy generation, storage, transmission and use in both the transportation and stationary power sectors.&nbsp; Areas of research responsive to this FOA include (but are not limited to) electricity generation by both renewable and non-renewable means, electricity transmission, storage, and distribution; energy efficiency for buildings, manufacturing and commerce, and personal use; and all aspects of transportation, including the production and distribution of both renewable and non-renewable fuels, electrification, and energy efficiency in transportation.